Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Optimization Models for Dynamic Instantiation

 \section{Optimization Models for Dynamic Instantiation}

-Consider now the problem of jointly optimizing the capacity $C$ of a dynamically instantiated cache, and the interval over which the cache is allocated, so as to minimize the cache cost subject to achieving a target fraction of requests $H_{\min}$ ($0 < H_{\min} < 1$) that will be served locally:
+Consider now the problem of jointly optimizing the capacity $C$ of a dynamically instantiated cache, and the interval over which the cache is allocated, so as to minimize the cache cost subject to achieving a target fraction of requests $H_{\min}$ ($0 < H_{\min} < 1$) that will be served locally: { } { } Note that a smaller cache has the advantages of a shorter transient period until it fills and lower cost per unit time, while a larger cache has the advantage of a higher hit rate once filled. \revthree{It is assumed for convenience in the following}{For convenience, in the following we assume} that \revthree{$\lambda(t) > 0$ for all $t$.}{$\lambda(t) > 0, \forall t$.}

-Note that a smaller cache has the advantages of a shorter transient period until it fills and lower cost per unit time, while a larger cache has the advantage of a higher hit rate once filled.
-It is assumed for convenience in the following that $\lambda(t) > 0$ for all $t$.
+\revfour{}{In this section, using the above optimization formulation, we derive \revDerek{lower bounds}{a cost lower bound} (Section 5.1), \revDerek{present approximation-based bound}{present bounds specialized to Zipf popularity distributions} (Section 5.2), and present both policy-based cost optimizations (Section 5.3) and their corresponding approximate cost optimizations (Section 5.4).
+These results are then used in the performance evaluation of different dynamic instantiation solutions presented in Section 6.}